 Hubad-lubad is a pretty common relatively cooperative FMA drill that involves blocking an attack, passing it, and then checking (or counter-attacking), and then it's your turn to attack, and you flow from person to person.

 As quickly happens, students start wondering what else they can do with these inserts.
 Can I do a kick?
 What if I move off the line?
 Could I get a lock here?
 What happens if I step the other way?
 What changes if the attack is linear?

-It's a fun drill, one I love to play with, because it's sure to spark the imagination.
+It's fun to play with these drills because it's sure to spark the imagination.

-That's one huge advantage of drills like hubad-lubad (and others, including sinawali and empty hand tapi-tapi).
+That's one huge advantage of drills like hubad-lubad (and others, including sinawali and playing tapi-tapi and sumbrada, to name three).
 You get a lot of reps with a variety of options to learn timing and experiment with different things you may have learned.
 You get to ask, "Might this work here?" and then try to figure out how to make it happen.

-So, as a part of this conversation, we got to talking about our Combative Responses, and why we work them so hard at this level in their training.
+So, as a part of this conversation, we got to talking about our Defensive Responses, and why we work them so hard at the early levels in their training.
 We typically train this in our double-stick material and empty handed.
-Not so much single-stick (it can be done, but it's not optimal for a variety of reasons) but it also translates really well to shorter weapons like dulo-dulo and knife.
+Not so much single-stick (it can be done, but it's not optimal for a variety of reasons) but it also translates really well to shorter weapons like dulo-dulo and knife and espada y daga.

-The reason we work them so hard at this level is because, all things considered, these are the basic tools in their self defense toolbox.
+The reason we work them so hard at early is because, all things considered, these are the basic tools in their self defense toolbox.

 I compared these responses to the most common tools most people use in their homes.
 Think about the tools you keep in your junk drawer for easy access.
-In my house, that's a hammer, an adjustable wrench, a Phillips screwdriver, and a flat-head screwdriver.
+In my house, that's a hammer, an adjustable wrench, a Phillips screwdriver, a pair of scissors, and a flat-head screwdriver.

 Oh, we have lots of other useful tools, and we need those tools once in a while.
 Socket wrenches.
 Saws.
 Drills.
 Those weird hex wrenches.